-7-9-13: PROCEDURES FOR CERTIFICATE OF APPROPRIATENESS:
+7-9-12: PROCEDURES FOR CERTIFICATE OF APPROPRIATENESS:

-- A. Preapplication: Any owner of an historic landmark may, at any time, request the Commission to make a preliminary review of proposed work in order to determine whether the proposed work will meet the criteria set forth herein.
-The Commission may, on the basis of documents and other material presented, make a preliminary finding of acceptability which may then be used by the Commission to expedite the processing of a certificate of appropriateness after the owner has applied for a building permit and/or a certificate of appropriateness.
+- A. Preapplication: Any owner of an historic landmark may, at any time, request the Commission to make a preliminary review of proposed work in order to determine whether the proposed work will meet the criteria set forth in this Article.
+The Commission or Committee may, on the basis of documents and other material presented, make a preliminary finding of acceptability which may then be used by the Commission to expedite the processing of a certificate of appropriateness after the owner has applied for a building permit and/or a certificate of appropriateness.
 The certificate of appropriateness will be issued by the Commission only if the work described on the permit documents submitted by the owner to obtain the permit are found to be substantially the same as that which was preapproved.
-If, during the preapplication review, the Commission finds that the proposed work does not meet the criteria, the Commission may advise the owner on possible ways to meet the criteria. - B. Application: Any application for a building permit and/or certificate of appropriateness for construction, alteration or relocation affecting an eligible or designated historic landmark or for the removal of an eligible or designated historic landmark or the removal of a building, structure or improvement from a property within a designated historic district and any application for a demolition permit for the demolition of an eligible or designated historic landmark or for the demolition of a building, structure or improvement in a designated historic district shall be sent by the Code Administration Department, within three (3) working days of receipt, to the Commission.
-At the time of receipt of the application(s), the Code Administration Department shall issue to the applicant an historic preservation guidelines pamphlet prepared by the Commission which summarizes the preservation requirements and preservation assistance available in the Village with regard to the historic landmarks and historic districts.
-The Code Administration Department shall not issue a building permit and shall not authorize any alterations until a certificate of appropriateness or certificate of economic hardship has been issued.
+If, during the preapplication review, the Commission or Committee finds that the proposed work does not meet the criteria, the Commission or Committee may advise the owner on possible ways to meet the criteria. - B. Application: Any application for a building permit and/or certificate of appropriateness for construction, alteration or relocation affecting an eligible or designated historic landmark or for the removal of an eligible or designated historic landmark or the removal of a building, structure or improvement from a property within a designated historic district and any application for a demolition permit for the demolition of an eligible or designated historic landmark or for the demolition of a building, structure or improvement in a designated historic district shall be sent by the Development Customer Services Department, within three (3) working days of receipt, to the Commission.
+At the time of receipt of the application(s), the Development Customer Services Department shall issue to the applicant an historic preservation guidelines pamphlet prepared by the Commission which summarizes the preservation requirements and preservation assistance available in the Village with regard to the historic landmarks and historic districts.
+The Development Customer Services Department shall not issue a building permit and shall not authorize any alterations until a certificate of appropriateness or certificate of economic hardship has been issued.